wearetheframers/frame-core-wip/README.md

 framer_factory = Frame()
 framed_factory = Framed()

-# Create a new Framer with Context
+# Create a new Framer with Context and Soul Seed
+context = Context()
+soul_seed = {
-context = Context(soul={"text": "You are a research assistant and tutor with access to a local library of text, PDF, and image files, as well as access to online web sources like Google.", "specialty": "AI and machine learning", "experience_level": "expert"}) research_assistant = await framer_factory.create_framer(
+    "text": "You are a research assistant and tutor with access to a local library of text, PDF, and image files, as well as access to online web sources like Google.", "specialty": "AI and machine learning",
-    context_service=context
+    "experience_level": "expert"
+}
+research_assistant = await framer_factory.create_framer(
+    context_service=context,
+    soul_seed=soul_seed
 )

 # Add roles and goals using Context